HMO stands for House in Multiple Occupation. This is where a house is split into separate secured rooms that are let our separately.

 - give the occupiers a statement of the terms on which they occupy the HMO.

-HMO landlords need to be aware of the Management Regulations, which apply to all HMOs (whether or not they are licensable) and impose certain duties on managers and occupiers.
-If a manager, or occupier, fails to comply with any management regulation without a reasonable excuse they may be prosecuted and liable to a fine of up to £5,000.
+House in Multiple Occupation landlords need to be aware of the Management Regulations which apply to all HMOs (whether or not they are licensable) and impose certain duties on managers and occupiers.
+If a manager or occupier fails to comply with any management regulation without a reasonable excuse they may be prosecuted and liable to a fine of up to £5,000.

-The council may also specify conditions such as those relating to the facilities in the HMO, its condition and the management of the building, including how the license holder deals with the behavior of occupiers.
+The council may also specify conditions such as those relating to the facilities in the HMO, its condition and the management of the building, including how the licence holder deals with the behaviour of occupiers.

 Running an HMO without a licence and breaking the conditions

-You will face a penalty of fining up to £20,000 plus costs for running without a license.
-It is your responsibility to ascertain whether the building should have a license.
+You will face a penalty of fining up to £20,000 plus costs for running without a licence.
+It is your responsibility to ascertain whether the building should have a licence.

-You are committing an offense if, without a reasonable excuse, you fail to apply for a license for the HMO if one is required.
+You are committing an offence if without a reasonable excuse you fail to apply for a licence for the HMO if one is required.

-If you are prosecuted by the council for not holding a license and you are convicted of the offense you could face a fine of up to £20,000 plus costs.
+If you are prosecuted by the council for not holding a licence and you are convicted of the offence you could face a fine of up to £20,000 plus costs.

-The council cannot, however, prosecute for the offense if you have made a valid application for a license, or alternatively for exemption from licensing, and the council has not made a decision on the application.
+The council cannot prosecute for the offence if you have made a valid application for a licence, or an for exemption from licensing, and the council has not made a decision on the application.